prpaskov/publicationBot/README.md

                 version = <str>,
                 verbose = <bool>)
 ```
+**Parameters:**
-**Model:** "claude", "chatgpt" or "gemini"
+-Model: "claude", "chatgpt" or "gemini"

-**Temperature:** temperature of model from 0-2.
+-Temperature: temperature of model from 0-2.
 If not specified, will use model default value.

-**Version:** version of model to use (i.e. 'gpt-3.5-turbo').
+-Version: version of model to use (i.e. 'gpt-3.5-turbo').
 If not specified, will use most recent version of specified model.

-**Verbose:** if True, prints prompts and responses during writing process.
+-Verbose: if True, prints prompts and responses during writing process.
 If not specified, defaults to False.

 2. Write paper using write_paper function:
 ```python